...

 Wild BC Salmon Chowder of cream, saffron, roasted fennel in a classic chowder style - $10.50.
 So delicious!!!

-It's so nice that the restaurant accepted our US Dollar currency.
+It's so nice that the restaurant accepted our USD ($) dollars.
 Too bad the favor isn't returned when Canadians visit the United States.

-We saved $70.00 since we were still employed as a Concierge/Travel Agents.
-We simply had to give them our business cards.
+We saved $70.00 since we were still employed as a concierge/travel agents.
+We had to give them our business cards

 Lovely map of all we have to explore.
 We were lucky to arrive closer to closing time and there was no crowds to enjoy the Suspension Bridge, Cliffwalk and their Treetops Adventure.